Back To Search Results

 Simple myopia can be satisfactorily corrected using refractive lenses (contact lenses, spectacles) or refractive surgery.
 Incentives to encourage outdoor play among children may help prevent myopia progression.
 Other methods include specialized contact lenses and low-dose topical atropine.[18]
 However, no proven therapy can reverse or halt the progressive retinal atrophy associated with pathological myopia.

 The management of myopic tractional maculopathy remains debatable and depends on specific OCT findings.[21]
-Some practitioners favor a conservative approach as some cases remain stable or resolve following the release of retinal traction.
+Some clinicians favor a conservative approach as some cases remain stable or resolve following the release of retinal traction.
 However, those with pre-existing extensive macular retinoschisis may be more likely to progress and require intervention.[22]
 The surgical approaches consist of pars plana vitrectomy +/- internal limiting membrane peel versus a macular buckle procedure (see Image.
 Myopic Macular Schisis).(B2)

 Differential Diagnosis